bowmanjeffs/paprica/README.md

 * python 3.6 or higher, with packages specified [here](https://github.com/bowmanjeffs/paprica/wiki/1.-Requirements-and-Installation)

 Paprica can be run on OSX (see tutorial linked above), or preferably, on Linux or Windows using the Windows Subsystem for Linux (see the [linux_install.sh](https://github.com/bowmanjeffs/paprica/blob/master/linux_install.sh) script as a guide).

+If you use Docker or Singularity you can download a Docker image with `docker pull jsbowman/paprica:latest`

 ## paprica
 PAthway PRediction by phylogenetIC plAcement